Tal Friedman: Biography

 Friedman is married to Iris and has three children.
 He lives in Kiryat Tiv'on.
 In recent years, he has been leading a band named "Tal Friedman and the Krayot".
 He is an amateur meteorologist.

 Tal appeared on The Singer in the Mask as the "Krembo", a type of Israeli marshmallow treat, being the first eliminated.

 In 2015, he played for F.C.
 Haifa Robi Shapira in the Liga Gimel.

 Personal life

-Friedman is married to Iris and they have three children, two of whom are an adopted son and daughter of Ethiopian origin.
+Friedman is married to Iris and they have three children, two of whom are adopted, a son and a daughter of Ethiopian origin.
 His adopted daughter Tamar is autistic.
 He resides in Kiryat Tivon.

 He is known for his love of soccer and support for the Hapoel Haifa soccer team.